adriansousapoza/tgmm/README.md

-# torch-mixture-models
+# torch-gaussian-mixture-models
-This repository contains mixture models implemented in pytorch
+This repository contains Gaussian mixture models implemented in pytorch